imagej/imagej.github.io/_pages/plugins/labkit/index.md

 2. Install Labkit's [update site](/update-sites/following):
    1. Start Fiji
    2. From the menu, select {% include bc path="Help | Update" %}
-   3. Click on `Manage Update Sites`, then select `Labkit` in the table
+   3. Click on {% include button label="Manage Update Sites" %}, then select "Labkit" in the table
-   4. Close, click on `Apply changes` and then `Ok`
+   4. Close, click on {% include button label="Apply changes" %} and then {% include button label="Ok" %}
    5. Restart Fiji
-3. Find Labkit in the plugin menu of Fiji, under "Labkit".
+3. Find Labkit in the menu at {% include bc path="Plugins | Labkit" %}.

 ## Tutorials